HITECHCRIME/HC_SG51_Colorized_World/README.md

-preach words, they don't mean a thing same thing not to you, not everyone ///// same thing not to everyone just for you ///// the chosen, soo fast to reap ya

-painting grey on a masterpiece seeking all the waste among order (20/20)
+preach words, they don't mean a thing same thing not to you, not everyone ///// same thing not to everyone just for you ///// the chosen, soo fast to reap ya painting grey on a masterpiece seeking all the waste among order (20/20)
 4 and 20 deep, throttle fully bent round my knees

 make it clear to trust me
-i say, say it - through the tears hun
+i say, say it - through the tears hun (yeah)
-- then again twin soul seperate flames different vector where the hate resides no simple mind who knows it, weapons next (annuls it) (when) (this) what long day'll bring ya (reverb) ------------------- what the day'll bring
+- then again twin soul seperate flames different vector where the hate resides no simple mind who knows it, weapons next (annuls it) this is what long day'll bring ya

 no hidden layers just the grief truly only thing is my own cause